vaynexie/Example-Perplexity/README.md

 https://drive.google.com/file/d/11e49_vwygXkIUG7v9vDxy30kY7xMMby2/view?usp=sharing

-The models are stored in .h5 format.
+The models are stored in .h5 format and can be read in by *keras.models.load_model()*.

 -----------------------------------------------------------------------------------------------------------------------